choojs/website/content/docs/views/index.md

 that share a lot of the same layout.
 If you find that you're repeating the same layout in a lot of code, it can be beneficial to make it reusable instead.

-The most common way to create reusable templates, is to create a function that takes a view as an argument and returns a view.
+The most common way to create reusable templates is to create a function that takes a view as an argument and returns a view.
 Inside the function the childView is called, and wrapped with some HTML.
-The end result is a nicely composed function that's also known as a "composable view", "higher order view", "template".
+The end result is a nicely composed function that's also known as a "composable view", "higher order view", or "template".

 This might sound a little abstract.
 So let's create an example higher order view, which has a static header and footer, but takes the content as an argument.

-_note: There's not an exact word for what we're doing here.
-Because it's a pattern, and not an API the exact word also doesn't matter too much.
+_note: There's not an exact term for what we're doing here.
+Because it's a pattern, and not an API the exact term also doesn't matter too much.
 This is also not at all the only way to compose functions - so don't worry too much about getting the terminology right - we're also just making it up as we go._